If you’re worried that a child or young person is at risk or is being abused contact the children’s social care team at

 - contact the police, if they think the child is at immediate risk or a crime has been committed

 The children’s social care team will tell you what happens next, but they will not be able to give you any confidential information.

 Contact the NSPCC if you want to discuss your concerns and get advice.

-The ChildLine number won’t show up on your phone bill if you call from a landline or from most mobile networks.
+The ChildLine number will not show up on your phone bill if you call from a landline or from most mobile networks.